Teradata/developer-resources/docs/glossary.md

 <a id="glo-manager"></a>
 ### AI Unlimited manager

 The manager orchestrates the deployment of the AI/ML engine on AWS or Azure.
-It also provides a web-based user interface from which (1) the AI Unlimited admin sets up AI Unlimited after installing it, monitors projects, and changes settings as needed and (2) a general user gets their API key, needed to connect their Jupyter notebook to the manager. ***needs more work***
+It also provides a web-based user interface from which the AI Unlimited admin sets up AI Unlimited after installing it, and changes settings later as needed.
+There all users get their API key, for connecting to the engine from a Jupyter notebook.
+And there all users can monitor projects.

 <a id="glo-application-load-balancer"></a>
 ### application load balancer